IAmLegendX9/symptom-detector/README.md

 </div>

 > [!WARNING]
-> **Medical Disclaimer:** Medicore.AI is an educational proof-of-concept and decision-support prototype only.
+> **Medical Disclaimer:** MediCore.AI is an educational proof-of-concept and decision-support prototype only.
 It is **not** a certified medical device and does **not** provide official medical diagnosis, treatment, or clinical advice.
 Always consult a licensed healthcare professional for medical concerns.

 ---